apiato/apiato/docs/_docs/features/validation.md

 And the Validations rules are automatically applied, once injecting the Request in the Controller.

+Requests helps validating User data, accessibility, ownership and more can be added if needed.

 **Example Request with Validation rules:**

 ```php